mthvedt/qarth/README.md

 * Straightforward functional design.
 No "easy" tricks or hacks.
 No stupid defaults.
 * Multimethod layer, because there is no one-size-fits-all way for auth.
 * Single object (actually a map) to contain auth credentials.
-The map carries type information, so users can modify, extend, and implement new behavior.
+The map carries type information, so users can modify, extend, and implement new multimethods.
-* Implementation for the widely used Java OAuth library, Scribe.
-Any of the 40+ OAuth services supported by Scribe are usable through Qarth.
 * Friend integration.

 Coming soon:

 * A 'strategy' based Ring implementation, similar to Ruby OmniAuth.
 * Support for all kinds of auth, not just OAuth, through the above.

-## Rationale

-There are many OAuth libraries for Clojure that more or less provide a low-level prettification of OAuth.
-Generally these low-level functions are the building blocks for a higher level library.
-The problem with this is that a lot of OAuth is just bookkeeping and knowing APIs, and the APIs can differ between providers and even go off-spec.
-Often, using a low-level OAuth library is only a small improvement over just doing the HTTP calls yourself.

-Qarth's goal is to fill this gap and provide a simple abstraction for authentication in Clojure.

-### A basic Ring app

-TODO

 ### A Friend app